Gator-PASE/gator-pase.github.io/content/authors/vp-external/_index.md

   - Executive Board
 ---

-Ava is a Graduate Research Assistant in the [Brain Mapping Lab](http://brainmappinglab.org) under research guidance from Dr. Ayşegül Gündüz.
-Her primary research interests within Biomedical Engineering include Neural Engineering/Neuroengineering, Machine Learning, and Artificial Intelligence, with a primary focus on Neuromodulation techniques such as Deep Brain Stimulation (DBS) systems towards understanding neurological disorders such as Epilepsy, Essential Tremor, Tourette's syndrome, etc. Her ultimate research goals are to impact the overall quality of life for patients with neurological disorders to relieve systems impeding life through better imaging techniques, instrumentation, therapeutics, and treatments.
+Eiko is a Graduate Research Assistant in the [Tissue Mechanics, Microstructure, and Modeling Laboratory (TM3)](https://lwilliamslab.org/).
+Her research focuses on neurodegenerative disorders and traumatic brain injury (TBI), where she develops tools and methods to better understand brain injury and cognitive decline.
+She has contributed to software for Diffusion Tensor Imaging (DTI) analysis, automated histological image quantification, and imaging techniques using MRI and MPI.
+Beyond the lab, Eiko enjoys mentoring, collaborating with peers, and engaging in STEM outreach to inspire the next generation of scientists.